 In recent years the fashion industry has been working on greener alternatives and vegan leather, meaning leather that isn’t made out of an animal product, is one of the innovative alternatives now available on the market.

-But when new fabrics are released, and especially one that claims to be a sustainable option, I think you should take a closer look at it and look how sustainable it actually is.
-So that is what we are going to do now.
+But when new fabrics are released, and especially one that claims to be a sustainable option, I think you should take a closer look at it and identify how sustainable it actually is.
+So that is what we are going to do here.

-First of all vegan leather is of course better for the animals, since no animals are harmed in the production of the material.
-Considering how bad most animals are treated in the animal agriculture industry, this already makes vegan leather a more appealing option.
+First of all vegan leather is of course better for the animals, since no animals are harmed in the process.
+Considering how bad most animals are treated in the animal agriculture industry, this already makes vegan leather a much more appealing option.

 But we also need to take a closer look at how the production of the fabric is affecting the environment.